zauberzeug/air-link/README.md

-# Air Admin
+# Air Link

-Air Admin is a standalone service to manage remote access to an edge device and to install user apps.
+Air Link is a standalone service to manage remote access to an edge device and to install user apps.

 ## Prerequisites